atmc9/CSharp-Study/README.md

-Delegate: A deligate is a type safe function pointer.
+Delegate: A delegate is a type safe function pointer.